 The University of Minnesota supports a healthy balance between your work and family life.
 School Conference and Activity Leave provides you with 16 hours of unpaid leave each year to attend your child’s school conferences or classroom activities.

 You may be able to substitute this unpaid time with vacation or compensatory time, but be sure to read your employee group governance document or the Administrative Policy for Unpaid Personal Leaves for Faculty and P&A Employees for information about terms of this type of leave.

 The University offers unpaid Personal Leave to support eligible employees who need time away from work to attend to matters that affect their lives, that are unrelated to their career at the University, and that significantly interfere with their ability to meet their University work responsibilities.

 Refer to your employee group governance document or the Administrative Policy for Unpaid Personal Leaves for Faculty and P&A Employees for details about this type of leave including procedures for requesting a Personal Leave of Absence.

 Your Benefits During a Personal Leave of Absence

-During an unpaid Personal Leave of Absence, or a paid leave if working less than 20 hours per week, the University will not contribute toward the cost of your medical, dental, and life insurance benefits.
-However, you have the option to continue your medical, dental, and life insurance benefits and Flexible Spending Accounts.
+During an unpaid Personal Leave of Absence, or a paid leave if working less than 20 hours per week, the University will not pay toward the cost of your medical, dental, and life insurance benefits.
+However, you do have the option to continue your medical, dental, and life insurance benefits and Flexible Spending Accounts.
 Be sure to review the Administrative Policy for Unpaid Personal Leaves for Faculty and P&A Employees, your employee group governance document, and federal and state continuation provisions (COBRA).

 Military, court appearance, and civic duty leaves allows employees to be absent from work for the purposes of: